Rick Mast: Early career

 Mast grew up in a racing family, as both his father and uncle were race team owners.
 He began racing at the age of sixteen at Natural Bridge Speedway and Eastside Speedway, after trading an Angus for his first car.

 NASCAR career

 Busch career

-After racing at the local track level for the decade, Mast began running the Busch Series in 1982, and had four top-ten finishes in eleven starts in his No. 22.
-Mast's first full-time season came in 1985, where he had fifteen top-ten finishes and finished seventh in the season points.
+After racing at the local track level for the decade, Mast began running the Busch Series in 1982, and had four Top 10 finishes in eleven starts in his No. 22.
+Mast's first full-time season came in 1985, where he had fifteen Top 10 finishes and finished 7th in points.
 Two years later, he won his first NASCAR race, at the Grand National 200, then followed it up with another win the next week.
-He finished eleventh in points that year.
+He finished 11th in points that year.
 He improved to eighth position in 1988 the same year he made his Winston Cup debut for Buddy Baker at the Busch 500, finishing 28th at that race.
 Mast won five Busch races while running full-time the next two years, before focusing his efforts on the Cup Series.